 October 8, 9-5pm, Butte

 The Non-Profit Management Workshop is being held October 8th in Butte on the Montana Tech campus.
-Please contact the Enrollment Services Office at (406) 496-4256 to register for the seminar or email Janet Cornish with any questions.
+Please contact the Enrollment Services Office at (406) 496-4256 to register for the seminar or email with any questions.

 Sixth Community Capitals Framework Institute